GoogleChromeLabs/carlo/README.md

 <!-- [START usecases] -->
 ###### What can I do?

-With Carlo, you can create hybrid applications that use Web stack for rendering and Node for capabilities:
+With Carlo users can create hybrid applications that use Web stack for rendering and Node for capabilities:
-- For Node applications, you can visualize dynamic state of your Node app using web rendering stack
+- For Node applications, the web rendering stack lets users visualize the dynamic state of the app.
-- For Web applications, you can expose additional system capabilities accessible from Node
+- For Web applications, additional system capabilities are accessible from Node.
-- You can bundle your application into a single executable using [pkg](https://github.com/zeit/pkg).
+- The application can be bundled into a single executable using [pkg](https://github.com/zeit/pkg).

 ###### How does it work?

-- Carlo locates Google Chrome installed locally
+- Carlo locates Google Chrome installed locally.
-- Launches it and establishes connection to Chrome over the process pipe
+- Launches Chrome and establishes a connection over the process pipe.
-- Exposes high level API for rendering in Chrome in Node environment
+- Exposes a high level API for rendering in Chrome with the Node environment.

 <!-- [END usecases] -->